By ABC/FOX Montana Sports Staff

 Fifth seeded Great Falls will open play Wednesday night at 6:30pm Montana Time against a Point Mallard team that is seeded fourth in the tournament and won the South Division Title.
 On Thursday, the Americans face top seeded North Iowa.
 Then on Friday, Great Falls will play Frontier Division rival Yellowstone, which was one of two Wild cards to qualify for the tournament.
 Both those games will also be 6:30pm starts.

-Story Courtesy: ABC/FOX Montana: Americans Hope Experience Pays off at Silver Cup (March 29, 2016)
+Story Courtesy: ABC/FOX Montana (KFBB): Americans Hope Experience Pays off at Silver Cup (March 29, 2016)